mkontogiannis/p5.js-es6/readme.md

-# p5.js-es6 boilerplate
+# p5.js es6/ts boilerplate

-Boilerplate for writing p5.js sketches in es6 with babel, webpack and sass.
+Boilerplate for writing p5.js sketches in es6 or typescript with babel, webpack and sass.

 ## Usage